knanne/knanne.github.io/_posts/2017-12-27-notes-on-pyspark.md

 # Intro

+> Apache Spark™ is a fast and general engine for large-scale data processing. - [website](http://spark.apache.org/)

+Spark is made accessible to Python users via the Python API, which is virtually as up to date as the Scala and Java API.

+I was introduced to Spark via way of [Databricks](https://databricks.com) (Also Apache) platform through my company.
+Consider it a commercial version of Jupyter or Zeppelin notebooks, language-agnostic, integrated on top of a Spark with a bunch of fancy runtime features.
+However, it is super user-friendly and adds a lot of fancy features on top of Spark.

+Going through the registration for a free trial of Databricks and deploying it on a free trial of Amazon AWS takes minutes, and I would highly recommend it as a starting point to getting introduced to Spark.
+Databricks also has a community edition for learning purposes worth looking into.

-Official [PySpark docs](https://spark.apache.org/docs/latest/api/python/index.html) are available, and [Databricks](https://docs.databricks.com/) has some good notes, but it can still be confusing for a beginner coming from Pandas.
+Regarding Python, [Python API docs](https://spark.apache.org/docs/latest/api/python/index.html) are available from Apache, and [Databricks](https://docs.databricks.com/) has some good notes, but not complete and they can both be confusing for a beginner coming from Pandas.

 # Common Techniques